hectorhuertas/.dotfiles/README.md

 * Have an utility to list all `unsafe` things on my user: uncommited changes and non-master branches in $HOME and xdev repos
 ##### Low
 * Set EDITOR variable
-* Setup shorctus for moving single char forward and backward, to completely avoid using arrow keys
 * Review dotfiles activating lines independently, to make sure I catch all dependencies (and remove the possible ones).
 Also star and follow all the things I use.
 * Review dotfiles checking that a program is installed before sourcing/autocompleting related things
 * Learn and understand zsh completions (https://iridakos.com/tutorials/2018/03/01/bash-programmable-completion-tutorial)